The main objective of this course is to provide a solid grounding in the cellular and molecular mechanisms involved in the synaptic transmission.

 Practical lessons include experiments, and analysis and discussion of the results.

-1.To obtain frequency to the discipline it is necessary to participate in 2/3 of the continuous evaluation works
+1.To obtain frequency to the discipline it is necessary to participate in 2/3 of the P/TP classes

 2. Participation in TP / P classes is recorded on attendance sheets and / or by the registration of participants in zoom meetings

-6. The working groups (G 1 - G 10) must be formed by 3 students, one from the Lab A + shift, one from the Lab B shift + one from the Lab C shift.
-During the P classes, the students work individually
+5. The working groups (G 1 - G 8) must be formed by students, from the Lab A shift +Lab B shift +.
+During the P classes, the students work individually or in group

-2. Practical assessment component: Questionnaire to answer in a group regarding data from the first TP class (CNS anatomy and SN cells) - 1.5 val To be delivered at the end of the classes on 24.9.2020 (upload in moodle)
+2. Practical assessment component: Questionnaire to answer in a group regarding data from the first P classes (CNS anatomy and SN cells) - 2 val To be uploaded in moodle (22.9.2022).

-4. Practical evaluation component: Research work on neuron glia interaction and oral presentation of the work - 1.5 val.
-Delivery of written work on 15.10.2020 (upload to moodle and presentation (max 5 min) on 22.10.2020
+3. Practical evaluation component: Research work on neuron glia interaction and oral presentation of the work - 1 val.
+Delivery of written work uploaded in moodle and oral presentation (max 5 min) (29.9.2022)

 1. Organization of the nervous system: Central and peripheral nervous system.